kh3dron/notes/devops/mc_hosting/mc_hoster.md

         - actions, create method, post, point it to the squarer lambda function
         - add mapping
     - test the POST method in API gateway: feed it {"input":6} and get a response body 36
-- [here] get the site to call and respond to the API
+- [done] get the site to call and respond to the API
     - surf stackoverflow to find some code
     - getting blocked by CORS protections
         - maybe running the page on amplify instead of off my desktop will let me not fully deal with this right now